jradlak/OFSim/README.md

 **Things To Do**

 ASAP:
 1. Fix initial rocket orientation code.
-It should be parallel to the normal vector at a point on the sphere.
+Rocket should be parallel to the normal vector at a point on the sphere.
+Additional correction shlouldn't be needed.
 2. The rotation of the rocket does not completely coincide with the rotation of the thrust vector.

 Less urgent:
 1. Saving files in the source code editor.
+Currently, the editor only displays the loaded program text.
+2. Correcting the position of the sun and moon.
+Currently, they are located polar to the planet, despite maintaining the correct distances.

 **plans for the future**